SheepCreativeSoftware/msfs2020-C208-Improvment-Mod/README.md

 ## Known Issues and Limitations
 - Some Voice Alerts won't work with NXi (Is not implemented by WT yet)
 - Fuel consumption is not zero when engine isn't started (Bug by Asobo)
+- Not compatible or maybe not compatible with mods which are modifying the C208 Grand Caravan EX

 ----